XiangyuLuo/MICS/readme.md

-MICS is short for "Mediation In a Cell-type-Specific fashion" and is implemented as an R package here to test cell-type-specific mediation effects in the epigenome wide mediatio analysis.
+MICS is short for "Mediation In a Cell-type-Specific fashion" and is implemented as an R package here to test cell-type-specific mediation effects in the epigenome wide mediation analysis.

 The R code to run MICS can be seen in the example of the function mics.